-Welcome to the web page for Mathematical and Computational Biology in Drug Discovery, the course series running at the Department of Mathematics and Computer Science, University of Basel in the spring semester 2023.
+Welcome to the home page for Mathematical and Computational Biology in Drug Discovery, the course series running at the Department of Mathematics and Computer Science, University of Basel in the spring semester 2026.

 The course is open to all students who wish to learn about principles and techniques of mathematical and computational biology as well as their applications in drug discovery.

-Find administrative details about the lecture in the course directory of University of Basel.
+Find administrative details about the lecture in the course directory of University of Basel (course ID to be updated).

 Table of content